CloudLabs-Samples/EduLabs/AWS/alertlogic/lab.md

 ## Overview

 Alert Logic MDR is a fully managed cloud-based suite of security and compliance solutions, delivered as-a-service for AWS, on-premises and hybrid infrastructures.
 AlertLogic makes it easy for any organization to secure their assets and data.
-- Protect sensitive data on AWS, on-premises and hybrid infrastructures with a single solution
+- Protects sensitive data on AWS, on-premises and hybrid infrastructures with a single solution
 - Integration of network, application and system protection to deliver deeper insight into threats
-- Managed and monitored 24/7 by our 150 + security experts (SOC)
+- Managed and monitored 24/7 by 150 + security experts (SOC)
-- Subscription model pricing custom fit based on your needs
+- Subscription model pricing custom fit based on the needs

 ## Pre-requisites